-- 15. Monitoring.
+- 16. Monitoring.
 The Wellness Court shall provide a participant with consistent, continual, and close monitoring. - a.
 Monitoring may include, but is not limited to, the use of a Global Positioning System (GPS) and Secure Continuous Remote Alcohol Monitor (SCRAM) units. - b.
-Any loss or damage to the GPS and/or SCRAM units shall be the financial responsibility of the program participants. - 16.
+Any loss or damage to the GPS and/or SCRAM units shall be the financial responsibility of the program participants. - 17.
 Interaction.
-The Wellness Court shall ensure appropriate amounts of interaction among the court, treatment providers, probation, appropriate friends and/or family members and the participant. - 17.
+The Wellness Court shall ensure appropriate amounts of interaction among the court, treatment providers, probation, appropriate friends and/or family members and the participant. - 18.
 Testing.
-The Wellness Court shall ensure periodic and random testing for the presence of any controlled substance or alcohol in a participant's blood, urine, or breath, using the best available, accepted, and scientifically valid methods.
+The Wellness Court shall ensure periodic and random testing for the presence of any controlled substance or alcohol in a participant's blood, urine, or breath, using the best available, accepted, and scientifically valid methods- provided, however, that the Court shall not test participants for Peyote, as it is excepted under the Ho-Chunk Nation Drug, Alcohol and Controlled Substance Code (6 HCC §10). - 19.
+Assessments.

-- 18. Assessments.
 The Wellness Court shall utilize periodic evaluation assessments of the participant's circumstances and progress in the program. - a.
 Treatment providers shall utilize best evidence based practices in performing new assessments as needed to determine if any additional treatment services are necessary to assist the participant. - b.
-Assessments shall include an evaluation of the participant's efforts towards meeting their proximal and distal goals in the program. - 19.
-Wellness Court Fees.
-The Wellness Court Coordinator shall maintain a record of a participant's Wellness Court fees and any payments made toward those fees.
-Monthly statements shall be provided to each participant. - a.
-Payment of fees is a requirement for phase advancement and graduation. - b.
-Wellness Court fees shall be considered a Debt to the Nation pursuant to CLAIMS AGAINST PER CAPITA ORDINANCE, 2 HCC § 8.5 a(1).
+Assessments shall include an evaluation of the participant's efforts towards meeting their proximal and distal goals in the program.